Earl Thomas Rumors: Latest on Cowboys Pursuit, Desired Contract, More

 All of that sets the stage for what could happen now that Thomas is free.

 On Monday, NFL Network's Ian Rapoport predicted that the free agent market for safeties was "gonna be strong."
-Specific to Thomas, Rapoport said, "First of all, Earl Thomas, no double the biggest ticket item here.
+Specific to Thomas, Rapoport said, "First of all, Earl Thomas, no doubt the biggest ticket item here.
 Future Hall of Famer.
 The Dallas Cowboys have been linked to Earl.

 Ian Rapoport @RapSheet